Dolphins' Tagovailoa injures back, hits head, stumbles, wins

 “I kind of got my legs caught under someone and they were trying to push back and it kind of felt like I hyperextended my back or something," Tagovailoa said.
 “Then on the next play, I kind of hit my back, it kind of hurt, and I got up and that's why I stumbled — my back kind of locked up on me."

+Tagovailoa's return raised some questions.
+A person with knowledge of the matter said after the game that there will be a joint review by the NFL and the National Football League Players Association of what went into the decision to allow Tagovailoa to return to the game.
+The person spoke on condition of anonymity to The Associated Press because that probe was not revealed publicly.

+By NFL rule, those in-game evaluations when concussions are suspected involve not just team medical personnel but also an unaffiliated neurotrauma consultant.

-He wasn't the only quarterback banged up on Sunday.
+Tagovailoa wasn't the only quarterback banged up during the Bills-Dolphins game, one played in 90-degree heat that felt even hotter when factoring in 57% humidity.
 Buffalo's Josh Allen needed an X-ray after the game on his right hand, after he hit it on a helmet or face mask — he wasn't sure — in the final moments.

 Allen didn't have any protection on his hand after emerging from the X-ray room.